-Hokkaido is a beautiful, breathtaking place to visit especially when the snow falls it becomes the ultimate paradise for birding wildlife, and winter landscapes photography.
-Since 1998 our tour guide has been leading photography adventures throughout Japan.
-In the winters of, 2015, 2016, and 2017 he photographed a herd of over 500 Sika Deer.
-This is a rare event, timing and weather are everything to capture this moment; we wish for you also to be honored to view such a spectacular site.
+Hokkaido is a beautiful, breathtaking place to visit especially when the snow falls it becomes the ultimate paradise for minimalist winter wonderland landscapes photography, and perfect place to be for birding and other wildlife adventrues.
+Since 1998 Blain in Japan has been leading photography adventures throughout Japan.
+In the winters of, 2016, 2017, and 2018 he photographed the largest ever recorded of Ezo Sika Deer well over 500.
+This is a rare event, timing and weather are paramount to capture this moment; we wish for you also to be honored to view such a spectacular site.

 Tour highlights Mt.
 Fuji, Snow Monkeys, Matsumoto Castle, Zen Buddhist Gardens, The Red-Crowned Cranes, The Steller's Sea Eagles, Sika deer, Whopper Swans, White Tailed Eagles, winter wonderland Hokkaido landscapes .
 This Japan photo tour workshop is all about our journey and photography, Blain your workshop leader enjoys the maximum amount of time in the field, while other tour groups are slumbering or in seminars, we will be in the field positioning ourselves for the photo opportunities of a lifetime!